Loading...

 2026, 54(3): 1-9. doi:10.12141/j.issn.1000-565X.250214

-Enhancing the coal adaptability of plasma ignition devices holds significant importance for assisting thermal power plants in energy conservation, emission reduction, and achieving carbon peaking and carbon neutrality goals.
-Currently, graded plasma combustors encounter operational challenges including combustion instability and flameout when burning low-volatility lean coal in power plants.
-To address these issues, this study employed numerical simulation methods.
-Initially, a structured mesh of the graded plasma combustor was established and its reliability was verified.
-Subsequently, using the controlled variable approach, the effects of three critical operating parameters - plasma power, primary air velocity, and pulverized coal concentration - on the lean coal combustion process in graded plasma combustors were systematically investigated.
-Finally, the operating parameters of the plasma burner were optimized to resolve ignition and combustion challenges associated with lean coal.
-The research results demonstrate that plasma power is the critical factor influencing lean coal ignition.
-To achieve stable ignition and combustion of lean coal in the plasma burner, the plasma power should not be lower than 150 kW.
-The primary air velocity affects the combustion temperature during the initial ignition stage, with an optimal range identified between 22-25 m/s.
-Furthermore, pulverized coal concentration proves to be a significant factor for successful ignition, where maintaining a relatively high concentration is essential for stable combustion - the coal concentration should not be less than 0.3 kg/kg.
-These findings provide important operational guidance for power plants utilizing plasma burners in lean coal ignition applications.
+Improving coal adaptability of plasma ignition systems is of significant importance for assisting power plants in energy conservation, emission reduction, and achieving the dual-carbon goals.
+To address issues such as unstable combustion and flameout encountered during the operation of existing staged plasma burners when igniting lean coal with low volatile content, this study employs a numerical simulation approach.
+First, a three-dimensional mesh model of the staged plasma burner is established, incorporating the Realizable k-ε turbulence model, the P1 radiation model, and a pulverized coal combustion model with Two-competing-rates model for volatile matter release and kinetics/diffusion-limited model for char combustion.
+Subsequently, mesh independence verification is conducted by comparing temperature parameter differences among models with low, medium, and high mesh densities to ensure the reliability of the selected mesh.
+Following this, the control variable method is applied to sequentially investigate the effects of three critical operational parameters—plasma power, primary air velocity, and pulverized coal concentration—on lean coal combustion process within the staged plasma burner.
+Finally, the operational parameters of the plasma burner are optimized to resolve ignition and combustion issues associated with lean coal.
+The results demonstrate that plasma power is the key factor affecting lean coal ignition.
+To achieve stable ignition and combustion of lean coal in the plasma burners, the plasma power should not be less than 150 kW.
+Primary air velocity affects the combustion temperature during the initial ignition stage, with an optimal range identified between 22 to 25 m/s.
+Pulverized coal concentration is a crucial factor for successful lean coal ignition; maintaining a relatively high concentration is necessary to ensure stable ignition and combustion, with a recommended concentration not lower than 0.3 kg/kg.
+This research provides direct and important theoretical guidance and a practical basis for power plants to optimize the operational strategies of existing plasma burners, safely and economically utilize lean coal, reduce fuel costs, and lower carbon emissions.
+It holds positive implications for promoting fuel flexibility and facilitating the green, low-carbon transformation of coal-fired power plants.

 2026, 54(3): 10-20. doi:10.12141/j.issn.1000-565X.250222

-HUANG Xiangmin, ZENG Jun, WANG Pengxu, et al
+HUANG Xiangmin, ZENG Jun, WANG Pengxu, WANG Tianlun, LIU Junfeng

 2026, 54(3): 21-30. doi:10.12141/j.issn.1000-565X.250310

-The frequency of the new electricity system is facing severe tests such as reduced rotational inertia, enhanced fault impact, and insufficient frequency regulation resources.
-Distributed resources, with distributed energy storage as a typical example, have become a new means and effective supplement for system frequency regulation.
-However, the contradiction between the autonomous demands of users and the deterministic requirements of the power grid restricts the application of distributed energy storage in the auxiliary frequency regulation scenario.
-To address this issue, first, the decision-making behavior psychology of distributed energy users is analyzed through prospect theory, and a more realistic distributed energy participation in frequency regulation simulation environment is constructed based on the user incentive response characteristic curve under non-rational decision-making.
-Secondly, a flexible control strategy for broadcasting dynamic incentive signals to distributed energy storage users is proposed.
-The nonlinear problem of frequency regulation is transformed into a system parameter estimation problem after dynamic linearization, and a model-free adaptive incentive control method is adopted to solve the uncertainty of user response and the difficulty of user cluster modeling.
-The cluster response model is dynamically linearized through real-time data of the cluster control system and the optimal real-time incentive signal is output.
-Finally, a case study of a single-area power system is conducted in MATLAB/Simulink.
-Under both step load fluctuation and continuous load fluctuation scenarios, the proposed method has good frequency tracking performance, with the maximum frequency deviation controlled below 0.0015 p.u., thereby verifying the adaptability and effectiveness of the proposed incentive control method.
+The frequency stability of new power systems dominated by renewable energy faces severe challenges due to reduced rotational inertia, increased disturbance impacts,and insufficient frequency regulation resources.
+Distributed energy,typified by distributed energy storage systems (DESSs), has emerged as a novel and effective means to supplement system frequency regulation.
+However, the conflict between user’s autonomy demands and the deterministic requirements of the grid limits the application of DESSs in ancillary frequency regulation.
+To address this issue, this study first proposes a flexible aggregation and control model for DESSs, in which an aggregator generates real-time incentives based on the deviation between power demand and actual output to guide the response of distributed storage units.
+Next,prospect theory is applied to analyze the decision-making psychology of distributed energy users.
+Based on the incentive-response characteristic curve under bounded rationality, a simulation environment that better reflects real-world conditions is constructed for studying DER participation in frequency regulation.
+Furthermore, a flexible control strategy is proposed, which broadcasts dynamic incentive signals to distributed storage users.
+By employing dynamic linearization, the nonlinear frequency regulation problem is transformed into a parameter estimation task for a dynamically linearized system.
+A model-free adaptive incentive control method is employed to address uncertainties in user response and the difficulty of modeling user clusters.
+This method dynamically linearizes the aggregated response model using real-time data from the cluster control system and outputs an optimal real-time incentive signal.
+Finally, a case study based on a single-area power system is conducted in Matlab/Simulink.
+Under both step load fluctuation and continuous load fluctuation scenarios, the proposed method demonstrates effective frequency tracking performance, with the maximum frequency deviation controlled within 0.001 5 p.u.
+This validates the adaptability and effectiveness of the proposed incentive-based control method.

 Intelligent Transportation System